Fenway Breweries Overprint on 1913 Tom Barker Game Cards a True Rarity

 What is notable is that in 1915, the year Fenway Breweries opened, Baker was completely out of the majors.
 He couldn’t come to terms on a new contract with the Athletics so in 1915, he played baseball for local teams in Pennsylvania, Atlantic City, and Easton.
 SABR notes that many local towns held Home Run Baker days when he would appear in their towns so it is possible that he played in Boston and that somehow led to an involvement with the brewery.
 He would join the Yankees in 1916.

-Also noteworthy is that we have a potential link in 1914.
+There is also a potential link in 1914.
 That year, Baker’s Athletics played against Boston’s Braves in the World Series.
 If you’re looking for Baker’s biggest link to Boston around that time, that is almost certainly it.
-If the overprint was added in 1914 just before the company began operations, that could help explain it.
+If the overprint was added in 1914 just before the company began operations, that could help explain why his card received the stamp.

 But why not a member of the Braves instead?
-After all, it would make sense highlight a local player, right?
+After all, it would make sense to highlight a local player, right?
 The problem is that the Braves were not a star-studded team, by any means.
 In fact, only one player from the team was included in the set and that was Bill Sweeney.
 The problem with using Sweeney is that he was gone after the 1913 season.
-The only representative in the set was manager George Stallings and it’s possible that Fenway preferred having a player instead.
+The only representative in the set was manager George Stallings.
+There simply were no other Boston players in the set to be used.

 Without any proof for either of these cases, though, Baker’s selection remains a mystery.
 But regardless, it’s a truly rare and unique card.